-Traditional risk management is evolving—from just a bias toward caution to being a value-add to the business.
-As renowned business strategy leader Dr. John P. Kotter writes in his new book Change1, “Increasingly, risk mitigation means getting on with it and not missing opportunities.
+Traditional risk management is evolving—from a bias toward caution to being a value-add to the business.
+As business strategy leader Dr. John P. Kotter writes in his new book Change1, “Increasingly, risk mitigation means getting on with it and not missing opportunities.
 In today’s world, not adapting fast enough is the greatest risk.”

 We’ve zeroed in on four key digital transformation trends, which are forcing companies to evaluate their risk management techniques:

 - Hybrid, gig and global workforce

 - Business agility

 - Cloud migration